Unfair Dismissal – Is it worth it Find out!

 Unfair dismissal – Is it worth it Find out!.
 Is a question we are asked all the time.
 If you been unfairly dismissed and are now grappling with the question of whether you should lodge a claim of unfair dismissal?
 Are you weighing up your options as to whether the whole ordeal would be worth it?
 Many employees that have been terminated or dismissed are faced with these sorts of questions.
 Thankfully, here are a number of reasons as to why it may be beneficial for you to seriously consider lodging a claim.
-If you want compensation (nothing wrong with that, the employer needs to pay, click on “how much is my unfair dismissal case worth“.
+If you want compensation (nothing wrong with that).
+The employer needs to pay, click on “how much is my unfair dismissal case worth“.

 Clearing your name

-Firstly, if you genuinely believe that you have been unfairly dismissed then stand up for yourself and lodge your claim in the name of justice.
+Firstly, if you genuinely believe that you have been unfairly dismissed.
+Then stand up for yourself and lodge your claim in the name of justice.
 Many people lose their job and do not always agree with it.
 This is why it is imperative that if you disagree with the reason for your termination, you challenge this decision and clear your name.

-]These clauses serve to ensure that both parties agree to keep the matter confidential (meaning that the employment, dismissal and Fair Work Commission proceedings are all confidential), neither party is to make disparaging comments about each other to anybody and both parties agree that they will not make any future claims or actions against each other.
-In the event that there are allegations of misconduct or animosity between the parties, a document of this type will prove to be beneficial to both parties and provide the legal reassurance needed to move forward.
+]These clauses serve to ensure that both parties agree to keep the matter confidential. (meaning that the employment, dismissal and Fair Work Commission proceedings are all confidential).
+Neither party is to make disparaging comments about each other to anybody and both parties agree that they will not make any future claims or actions against each other.
+In the event that there are allegations of misconduct or animosity between the parties, a document of this type will prove to be beneficial to both parties.
+This provides the legal reassurance needed to move forward.

 Unfair Dismissal – Is it worth it find out!
 The /Fair Work Commission Option = Cost-friendly Litigation

 If an employee lodges an unfair dismissal claim, there is no expectation that they seek legal advice or retain legal representation.
 To lodge an unfair dismissal claim, the current application fee is $74.90.
 This fee can be waived in cases of serious financial hardship.
-If you believe paying this fee may cause you serious financial hardship, you can complete a waiver form and send this in with your application.
+If you believe paying this fee may cause you serious financial hardship.
+You can complete a waiver form and send this in with your application.
 Nevertheless, you are strongly encouraged to consider representation as it gives you the best possible chance of obtaining a desirable settlement.

 It is also important to note that the Fair Work Commission is an independent government body and so they are impartial.
-This means that the agents of the Fair Work Commission, such as conciliators or Deputy Presidents, are not on the employee’s side.
+This means that the agents of the Fair Work Commission.
+Such as conciliators or Deputy Presidents, are not on the employee’s side.
 They provide even handed advice to both employers and employees.
-If you engage a representative, they will address the merits of your claim, the Respondent’s arguments and provide you with the best advice on how your case should be handled.
+If you engage a representative, they will address the merits of your claim.
+The Respondent’s arguments and provide you with the best advice on how your case should be handled.

 Many people are put-off any sort of legal action due to the misconception that justice is not cheap.
 Justice does not always have to come at a price.
 The Fair Work Commission acts like a court and operates like one, but is not a court.
 A Fair Work Commission claim does not have the same hefty legal fees as an ordinary court proceeding in a higher court such as the Federal Court of Australia.

 Fair work Commission procedure

 Similarly, the Fair Work Commission’s procedure involves alternative dispute resolution mechanisms in order to avoid the need for a formal hearing.
-Once an application is lodged, the Fair Work Commission will set the matter down for a conciliation conference, a private proceeding conducted by an independent conciliator.
+Once an application is lodged, the Fair Work Commission will set the matter down for a conciliation conference.
+This is a private proceeding conducted by an independent conciliator.
 This conference is an informal method of resolving an Unfair Dismissal dispute in which an independent conciliator will assist the parties in exploring options for resolution and help them to reach an agreement without the need for a formal hearing or court proceedings.

 Make your employer PAY

 Unfair dismissal – Is it worth it? one of the reasons to pursue a claim, is to make the employer pay, “they have to understand what I’ve been through”.
 One of the most attractive aspects of an unfair dismissal claim is the possibility for financial or monetary compensation.
 However, it is important to note that there is a statutory cap regarding the amount of money you can seek.
 Unfair dismissal claims have a compensation cap of 26 weeks or half the amount of the high-income threshold immediately before the termination, whichever is lesser.

-When determining the amount of compensation that may be awarded, the Fair Work Commission will take into account the employees’ length of service, the remuneration the employee would have received, or would have been likely to receive, if they had not been terminated, the efforts of the employee to mitigate the loss suffered because of the termination, such as looking for alternative work, the amount of remuneration earned by the employee from employment or alternative work during the period between the termination and making the compensation order.
+When determining the amount of compensation that may be awarded, the Fair Work Commission will take into account the employees’ length of service.
+The remuneration the employee would have received, or would have been likely to receive.
+If they had not been terminated.
+The efforts of the employee to mitigate the loss suffered because of the termination, such as looking for alternative work.
+The amount of remuneration earned by the employee from employment or alternative work during the period between the termination and making the compensation order.

 Aforementioned, there is a compensation cap of 26 weeks or half the amount of the high-income threshold immediately before the termination, whichever is lesser.
 At arbitration, the Fair Work Commission Member cannot order a Statement of Service be provided and the decision is publicly listed online for anyone to see.
 Thus, whilst unfair dismissal claims may be a cost-friendly legal action, it may be considered a “low return” in regards to the amount of money that can be sought.
 Nevertheless, when a person has lost their job, any number of weeks pay is beneficial whilst looking for alternative work.